zombie/TypeScript-DOM-lib-generator/README.md

 # TypeScript and JavaScript lib generator

-This tool is used to generate the web-based `*.d.ts` files which are included with TypeScript releases, and as `@types/x` packages.
+This tool is used to generate the web-based `lib.dom.d.ts` file which is included with TypeScript releases, and as the `@types/web` package.

 ## Why is my fancy API still not available here?